 I could not find any journal on the market that could provide me with all these things.
 If there is such a book, please let me know before I spent the next several weeks creating something that already exists.

 I have very big dreams for 2017.
-The biggest one, even just thinking about it gives me palpitations, is to create my own Facebook group.
-To offer something of value to members of this group on a weekly, or even daily basis.
+The biggest one, even just thinking about it gives me palpitations, is to create my own LinkedIn group, Mpowering Women.
+To offer something of value to members of this group on a regular basis is going to be a challenge that will place me way outside my comfort zone.
 I shall need to be fairly disciplined to do this, so writing (and keeping) a gratitude diary is probably not a bad place to start.